Unobstructedness of deformations of Calabi-Yau varieties with a line bundle: Introduction

+One might attempt to solve the problem of the deformational unobstructedness by proving the vanishing of certain obstruction groups.
+However, for some Calabi--Yau manifold $X$, the obstruction group $\Ho^2(X,T_X)$ can be huge.
+To overcome this difficulty, there are two known methods.
+The first one is the so called $T_1$-lifting criterion, which was introduced by Kawamata and Ran \cite{KAW, RAN} to provide an alternative algebraic proof of the Tian--Todorov Theorem for Calabi--Yau varieties.
+Moreover, it also applies to deformation problems with a hull \cite{AR, V}.
+The second method relies on the $dg BV$ algebras, which was introduced by Kontsevich~\cite{Kon} to establish some generalized Tian--Todorov theorems.
+Nevertheless, it seems that both the aforementioned two methods fail to establish Theorem~\ref{mainthm}.

+Now, we present our geometrical approach as follows.
+Firstly, we use the Beauville--Bogomolov decomposition theorem to reduce Theorem~\ref{mainthm} to the case of abelian varieties with a line bundle.
+Next, by establishing the infinitesimal variational Hodge conjecture for line bundles \cite[Conjecture 1.4]{defcycle}, the problem reduces to the smoothness of certain Hodge loci in period domains, which can be solved by explicit calculations in linear algebra.
+Lastly, we remark that Grothendieck, Mumford and Oort studied the unobstructedness problem of the deformations of an abelian variety with an ample line bundle in mixed characteristic \cite[Theorem 2.4.1]{Oort}, while it is still open when the line bundle is not ample.
+Our theorem for the abelian varieties gives a positive answer to this problem over complex numbers.

-\textbf{Acknowledgments.} I am very grateful for my advisor Prof.~A.~de Jong for teaching me a lot of moduli techniques during my five years in Columbia University.
-It is very lucky and happy to work with Prof.~A.~de Jong.
-I also thank my friend Zhiyu Tian for a lot of inspiration and encouragement to mathematics.
-I also thank Prof.~R.Friedman for his wonderful Hodge theory class, Prof.~M.Abouzaid, Prof.~J.~Starr and Prof.~M.~ Manetti for references.
+\textbf{Acknowledgments.} Both authors are very grateful to their advisor Prof.~A.~J.~de Jong.
+The second named author also thanks his friend Zhiyu Tian for a lot of inspiration and encouragement.
+He also thanks Prof.~M.~Abouzaid, Prof.~M.~Kerr, Prof.~J.~Starr and Prof.~M.~Manetti for discussions and pointing out references.